Do you know how to talk about WEATHER IN SPANISH?

 - EL CIELO can also be translated as the sky, heaven, and even darling.

-- Do you know how to say to rain cats and dogs in Spanish?
+- By the way, do you know how to say to rain cats and dogs in Spanish?

 - If you have seen the vocabulary above, sure you already know how to use nublado (cloudy) or nube (cloud).
 We have two idiomatic expressions that can be confusing: Estar en las nubes is used to describe someone that is a little lost in thought, while is something está por las nubes, means that is very expensive.